I’ve long been waiting to visit Japan. But I kept holding myself back. Why?

 Tokyo’s biggest and oldest Buddhist temple, the Senso-ji is the popular attraction, along with the marketplace of souvenirs and Japanese delicacies.
 Watch food craftsmen create culinary snacks with care and watch your wallet.
 There’s a lot of cute Japanese souvenirs, kimonos, keychains and nom-cious snacks to tempt your splurge!

 Where to stay in Asakusa: There are many options in Asakusa from hostels, capsule hotels to hotels in the area, starting from $22.
-I stayed at Asakusa Smile Hostel, one of the cheapest, but dive-ish.
-Next time I wouldn’t mind staying at a trendier hostel like Khaosan World Asakusa.
-Now that’s Tokyo cool.
+I stayed at Asakusa Smile Hostel, but wouldn’t recommend it.
+(It’s cheap but very old facilities with cigarette scent from the bar below).

 .2.
 The Sumo Museum at Ryogoku Kokugikan